Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 + $J_p$, $J_r​$ are the moments of inertia about the pitch and roll axes, both valued at $0.0552 \mathrm{~kg} \cdot \mathrm{~m}^2$

-+ $l​$ is the distance from the rotation center to the propeller center, valued at $0.197 m$
++ $l$ is the distance from the rotation center to the propeller center, valued at $0.197 m$

 ## 2. ADRC Control Law